Electric vehicles in Virginia

 EVs and solar in Virginia

-Virginia is home to more than 7,000 electric vehicles.
+As of 2018, Virginia is home to just over 10,000 electric vehicles.
 The state offers a number of incentives to owners of electric vehicles, including an exemption from emissions testing and an exemption from HOV restrictions for qualified vehicles.
 However, electric vehicles must pay an extra registration fee of $64 or more.

-Virginia utility, Dominion, is running two pilot programs to test new time-based rate discounts for EV owners who charge their vehicles during off-peak hours.
+Virginia’s utility, Dominion, is running two pilot programs to test new time-based rate discounts for EV owners who charge their vehicles during off-peak hours.
 Virginia Clean Cities reports that there are 447 charging stations in the state.
-That number is poised to grow significantly as Virginia authorities seek to build a public EV charging network across the state.
+That number is poised to grow significantly as Virginia moves forward to implement its VW settlement fund spending plan, which incentivizes state fleet recapitalization with electric vehicles and calls for spending up to $14 million on EV charging infrastructure.

 - Drive Electric RVA – This this the home of the Richmond chapter of the Electric Auto Association.